endless-sky/endless-sky-wiki/CreatingPlugins.md

 The easiest way to test out new content for Endless Sky is to create a plugin.
 An example plugin is available [here](http://endless-sky.github.io/example-plugin.zip).
-You must create a "plugins" folder in one of two places, and install the plugin there.
-Depending on your operating system, the plugin should be placed in:
+You must create a "plugins" folder in one of two places, and install the plugin folder there.
+For each operating systems, there are two places where you can install plugins:

 ### Linux ###
 * /usr/share/endless-sky/plugins/